Tradeverifyd Names Amanda Greene Chief Operating Officer to Lead Next Phase of Scale

 The Tradeverifyd Score gives you the ability to score suppliers based on reliability and sustainability, while AI-driven risk detection tools help you discover any hidden risks before they escalate.
 Moreover, multi-tier supply chain mapping lets you create real-time maps of all tiers of suppliers.
 This data improves efficiency, reduces manual work, and creates a single source of truth for cross-team collaboration.

-Tradeverifyd is a great choice for most companies, especially those focused on proactive risk management, compliance assurance, and complete supplier network visibility.
+Tradeverifyd is a great choice for most companies, especially those focused on proactive risk management, Digital Product Passport readiness, and complete supplier network visibility.

 Key features: